leytilera/addonscript-spec/docs/schema/file.md

 ### flags

 This is an array of [flags](../flags.md) for this file.
-If this property is not present in a file object, the file will have the flags which are set as default for files, or if no default was set, it will inherit the flags from the associated version, which are applicable for files.
+If this property is not present in a file object, the file will use the default flags.

 ### sha1

 This is the sha1 checksum of the file.
-Although the checksum is optional, it is recommended to use it.
+Although the checksum is optional, it is recommended.

 ### conditions